nutriverse/zscorer/README.md

 Mramba et al. (2017) \[4\] using data from the USA and Africa.
 This reference has been validated with African school-age children and adolescents.
-The `zscorer` comes packaged with the WHO Growth References data and the MUAC-for-age data.
+The `zscorer` comes packaged with the WHO Growth References data and the MUAC-for-age reference data.

 ## Installation